Experience Matters

 Additional Testing Services for Hospital Compounding

-“Our desire, dedication, and discipline to ensure that patient safety is at the forefront of everything we do and our holistic approach to resolving your compliance needs make Eagle a truly unique organization.” — President and CEO, Ross A. Caputo
+“Our desire, dedication, and discipline to ensure that patient safety is at the forefront of everything we do and our holistic approach to resolving your compliance needs make Eagle a truly unique organization.” —Eagle President and Chief Executive Officer Ross A. Caputo, Ph.D.

 Media-fill testing should be performed by all sterile compounding facilities to evaluate and/or qualify an operator’s aseptic technique and challenge the aseptic process.
 The aseptic process is simulated utilizing soybean-casein digest, a liquid media supporting and promoting microbial growth, under worst-case conditions.